rohann06/rohann06/README.md

          width="45" />, I'm Rohan Ahire</h1>

 <h3 align="center">
-I'm a 20-yo data analyst and aspiring to be a softwear developer.
+I'm a 20-yo data analyst and aspiring to be a software developer.
 </h3>

 - [Developer DAO](https://github.com/developer-dao) - I joined here to contribute in.